What is a Conflict?

 Based on the reasons for conflicts, conflicts are of three types.

 - Relationship Conflicts – Conflicts arising out of interpersonal differences or relational tensions between two or more employees within the same and different levels are called relational conflicts.
-This is concerned with the relationship intrinsically, not the task at the hand.
+This is concerned with the relationship intrinsically, not the task at hand.

 - Task Conflicts – When there is a disagreement among members regarding the nature of work to be performed in the organization, such conflicts are called task conflicts.
 Unclear roles, intention to delegate the responsibility, work overload, task significance, etc. cause task conflicts.